mkloubert/nativescript-stringformat/README.md

                                  "Marcel", "KlOUBERT");
 ```

-The `ctx` object of the provider callback has the following structure:
+The `ctx` object of a provider callback has the following structure:

 | Name | Description |
 | ---- | --------- |